 Editor In Chief (January 2018 - December 2018)

 Throughout Vintage Blue’s first year of operations I served on Vintage Blue’s Board as the Editor in Chief.
 During this time, Kenny Barone and I established the “Originals” platform – a blog space for feature stories about prominent members of the University of North Carolina at Chapel Hill community.
 Together with Tyler Trocinski, we conducted interviews with sixteen individuals and produced fourteen pieces – seven about campus leaders and one for each of the artists featured at our “Intersections” exhibition.

 Creative and Content Lead (January 2018 - April 2019)

 In the Spring of 2019, I formally began serving on Vintage Blue’s Board as the Creative and Content Lead – continuing my work as the lead photographer and overseeing a team of content developers, videographers and writers.
 During this semester, we published three “Originals,” including one featuring our first short documentary.
 Alongside this, I curated media content for our social media channels and online portfolios and produced copy for events and presentations.

-For over a year, the VB team has been relentlessly committed to being a net-positive brand by promoting sustainability in everything we do.
-Every piece of gear that we sell has been recycled in some way.
+Over the years, we have been relentlessly committed to being a net-positive brand by promoting sustainability in everything we do.
+Each piece of gear that we sell has been recycled in some way.
 From our vintage thrifted pieces which have been previously loved, to working with artists to create “up-cycled” products and onto partnering with companies for our original apparel lines to make gear that is made from 100% repurposed materials, through VB I have personally recognized how practices within a business can be both responsible and creative.
-Alongside this, we have fostered a sense of community by co-sponsoring events that have progressed our dedication to both environmentalism and social entrepreneurship.

-For more about Vintage Blue, our products and our partnerships, check out vintageblueunc.com.
+For more about Vintage Blue and our vision, check out vintageblueunc.com.